 - Add seasoned butter mixture to the same skillet.
 Allow it to cook slightly over medium-high heat until melted and bubbling (1-2 minutes).

-Spoon the seasoned butter over the top of the cooked swordfish recipe and serve with your favorite side dishes.
-My Pan-roasted swordfish is seared in a pan and finished in the oven just like we did in the restaurant!
+Spoon the seasoned butter over the cooked swordfish and serve with your favorite side dishes.
+My Pan-roasted swordfish is seared in a pan and finished in the oven, just like we did in the restaurant!

-*You can do this fish in the oven for the entire cooking process, but I do like to sear the swordfish before finishing in the oven.
+*You can do this fish in the oven for the entire cooking process, but I like to sear the swordfish before finishing in the oven.
 You can also add the butter directly to the swordfish before it goes in the oven instead of cooking the compound butter in a pan.

-*This swordfish can also be prepared on the gas grill or air fryer.
+*This swordfish recipe can also be prepared on the gas grill or air fryer.
 But you still need to use a frying pan to cook the topping.

-What other fish can I use instead of Swordfish?
+What fish can I use instead of Swordfish?

-Compound butter is a wonderful way to enhance any fresh fish that may be on the drier side.
+Compound butter is an excellent way to enhance any fresh fish that may be on the drier side.
 Tuna, shark, mahi-mahi, red snapper, or your favorite white fish will also work well with my recipe.

-Compound butters also work well with grilled chicken, steaks and pork chops.
+Compound butters also work well with grilled chicken, steaks, and pork chops.

-After one bite, I know you’ll agree that this is The Best Swordfish Recipe!
+After one bite, I know you’ll agree that this is The Best Swordfish Recipe you’ve ever tried.

-Swordfish is a delicious and nutritious fish and the bold flavors of ginger and garlic with the meaty texture of swordfish, creates a satisfying and delicious meal that is perfect for your next date night, dinner party or any occasion.
+Swordfish is a delicious and nutritious fish.
+The bold flavors of ginger and garlic, combined with the meaty texture of swordfish, create a satisfying and delicious meal that is perfect for your next date night, dinner party, or any occasion.

 Recipe FAQ’s